streamingfast/substreams/docs/developers-guide/modules/types.md

 Ordinals allow a key-value store to have multiple versions of a key within a single block.
 The `store` APIs contain different methods of `ordinal` or `ord`.

-For example, the price for a token can change after transaction B and transaction D, and a downstream module might want to know the value of a key before transaction B **and between B and D**_._&#x20;
+For example, the price for a token can change after transaction B and transaction D, and a downstream module might want to know the value of a key before transaction B **and between B and D**_._

 {% hint style="warning" %}
 **Important**: Ordinals **must be set every time a key is set** and **you can only set keys in increasing ordinal order**, or by using an ordinal equal to the previous.